 Preparing and publishing the service

 The first step in publishing is to run the Export Web Map tool with the default values you want for your service.
-You will then publish the tool result as a geoprocessing service.
+Next, you will run the Get Layout Templates Info script tool.
+You will then publish the results as a geoprocessing service.

-- In ArcCatalog or the Catalog window in ArcMap, navigate to Toolboxes > System Toolboxes > Server Tools > Printing.
+- In the Geoprocessing tab, browse to Toolboxes > Server Tools > Printing.

 - Double-click the Export Web Map tool to open it.